-The Cultural Advocacy Coalition of Oregon serves as your political voice in Salem on behalf of Oregon’s arts, heritage and humanities.
+The Cultural Advocacy Coalition serves as your political voice in Salem on behalf of Oregon’s arts, heritage and humanities.
 Benefiting every Oregonian, culture cannot thrive without public investment partnerships.
-The CAC works to increase Oregon’s public investments in the almost countless cultural activities and assets seen in every community throughout our state.
+The Cultural Advocacy Coalition works to increase Oregon’s public investments in the almost countless cultural activities and assets seen in every community throughout our state.
 Part of advocating for a public investment partnership is educating policymakers about the rich resources found in their own backyard.

 A small commitment from many partners enables us to advocate for public funds and educate legislators about the impact of culture in their own communities.
-Join the CAC and make a difference!
+Join the Cultural Advocacy Coalition and make a difference!